"Nirjaney cha vaney yasmaachakuntaihi

 and was always willing to help those in trouble.

 King Trishanku had been cursed to become a Chandala or untouchable.
 He

 was hence transformed into a person with an ash-smeared body, clothed

-in black, wearing jewellery made of iron.
+, wearing jewellery made of iron.
 Trishanku asked his guru,

 Vasishta, to send him to heaven while in his own body, but the guru